NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 - Agent Marketplace Trust

-The question is not whether AI agents will access your most sensitive systems.
-They already do.
-The question is whether that access is governed by infrastructure designed for agents — or by patches on systems designed for people who type passwords.
+The question is whether access to your most sensitive systems is governed by infrastructure designed for agents — or by patches on systems designed for people who type passwords.